Co-Chairmen of the Executive Committee: Edward D Herlihy, Daniel A Neff

 National & International Litigation Practice:

 Wachtell Lipton’s litigation department routinely handles the highest-profile corporate litigations in the country for clients across a wide range of industries.
-Far less leveraged than its peers, the 80-lawyer group staffs each case with expert partners and approaches each new matter with creativity and intensity.
+Far less leveraged than its peers, the 75-lawyer group staffs each case with expert partners and approaches each new matter with intensity, thoroughness and creativity.
+Wachtell Lipton’s approach is to achieve the best result for the client as quickly as possible.
+The firm regularly takes cases to trial and win before judges, arbitrators and juries.
+But Wachtell Lipton also knows when it makes sense to settle, and it has structured some of the largest and most complex litigation settlements to date.
 The group is best known for its takeover and transactional litigation practice, but is equally prominent in other areas of commercial and securities litigation.
 It also has a leading white collar and regulatory enforcement practice representing companies and individuals in state and federal regulatory and criminal investigations.
 The firm appears in state and federal courts throughout the US at both trial and appellate levels, as well as in arbitrations and mediations nationally and internationally.

 Takeover & Merger Litigation: